 That instinct — the pull toward more — is one of the most dangerous forces in advertising.
 And learning to resist it might be the single most important creative skill you can develop.

-Paul Lavoie built TAXI on a philosophy that ran directly against that instinct.
+Paul built TAXI on a philosophy that ran directly against the instinct to add more.
 His design background gave him an eye for what was essential, and his critical thinking gave him the discipline to cut everything else.
 The result was work that felt almost uncomfortably simple — until you sat with it for a moment and realized it was doing everything it needed to do, and nothing it didn't.

 That's radical simplicity.
 And it's a lot harder than it looks.